PurplProto/dotfiles/README.md

 ### To install the configs

 1. Clone the repo.
+2. Run `./install-deps.sh` if `stow` is not already installed.
-2. Execute `./stow.sh` to create symlinks in the user's home directory to the dotfiles here.
+2. Execute `. ./stow.sh` to create symlinks in the user's home directory to the dotfiles here.

 ### To remove the configs